 Methods are seen as more advanced than Further Mathematics and less advanced than Specialist Mathematics.
 However, it is generally accepted that the gap between Further and Methods is much larger than the gap between Methods and Spec.
 Here is the type of Maths methods exam questions you may encounter!

 This subject is designed to be taken after the completion of Methods Units 3 and 4, or alongside them.
 This provides the groundwork for the Specialist Mathematics curriculum.
 The content is designed based on the assumption of a decent understanding of Mathematical Methods.

 Specialist Maths studies many of the same topics as Methods, albeit to a higher level of complexity.
 These are also complemented by other more advanced mathematical topics such as complex numbers, vectors, differential equations, mechanics and statistical inference.

 The VCE Mathematics program can be quite complex, and understanding what's going on can be very daunting for new students and parents.
 If you ever need some assistance with VCE Maths, KIS Academics tutors have a thorough knowledge of the subjects and can assist in understanding curriculum requirements.
-Our tutors are able to provide materials and teaching on how to prepare for Maths assessments.
-Learn about our VCE tutoring and book a free study skills consultation with a KIS Academics tutor here.
+Our private tutors can provide materials and teach how to prepare for Maths assessments.
+Learn about our VCE tutoring and book a free study skills consultation with a KIS Academics tutor.

 Disclaimer: KIS Academics is not affiliated with the Victorian Curriculum and Assessment Authority (VCAA).
 For a more detailed overview of the VCE, please refer to VCAA materials.